hmxmilohax/rb3-pc/README.md

 ![Rock Band 3 Deluxe's .zip being extracted with 7-Zip.](images/inst/rb3dxext.png "RB3DX-PS3.zip")

-**When it finishes extracting, drag the PKG file into RPCS3 and click Yes** on the prompt, just like you did earlier with the PS3UPDAT.PUP file.
+**When it finishes extracting, drag the PKG file into RPCS3 and click "Yes"** on the prompt, just like you did earlier with the PS3UPDAT.PUP file.

 ![A GIF of PS3UPDAT.PUP being dragged into RPCS3.](images/inst/rpcs3rb3dxdnd.gif "Rock Band 3 Deluxe PKG file")